The Dill Paloma

 Salt

-Salt the rim, squeeze the juice, pour over ice, top off a tall glass with Fresca and toss in a sprig of dill.
+Salt the rim, squeeze the juice, shake it up, pour over ice, top off a tall glass with Fresca and toss in a sprig of dill.
 It’s a great alternative to the overplayed Margarita for the tequila drinker with a story to tell on a hot summer day in Albuquerque.
 There are eight million cocktails in the Duke City.
 This has been one of them.